 Syphilis is a highly contagious bacterial infection caused by Treponema pallidum.
 Contact with a sore on the infected person’s body can pass it onto another person.
 Although commonly spread through sexual intercourse, including vaginal, oral, and anal sex, it can also penetrate the body through cuts on the skin or by infecting the mucous membrane.

 So, they may unknowingly spread the infection.
-It is also possible that the bacteria stay dormant inside the body of the infected person without them experiencing any signs and symptoms.
-It may become active after years have passed.
+It is also possible for the bacteria to stay dormant inside the body of the infected person without them experiencing any signs and symptoms.
+It can become active after years have passed.